mina86/ansi_colours/README.md

 [![Docs](https://docs.rs/ansi_colours/badge.svg)](https://docs.rs/ansi_colours)
 [![License](https://img.shields.io/badge/license-LGPL-blue.svg)](https://github.com/mina86/ansi_colours/blob/master/LICENSE)

-`ansi_colours` is a library which converts between 24-bit sRGB colours and 8-bit colour palette used by ANSI terminals such as xterm on rxvt-unicode in 256-colour mode.
+`ansi_colours` converts between 24-bit sRGB colours and 8-bit colour
+palette used by ANSI terminals such as xterm or rxvt-unicode in 256-colour mode.
 The most common use case is when using 24-bit colours in a terminal emulator which only support 8-bit colour palette.
-This package allows true-colours to be approximated by values supported by the terminal.
+It allows true-colours to be approximated by values supported by the terminal.

-When mapping true-colour into available 256-colour palette (of which only 240 are actually usable), this package tries to balance accuracy and performance.
+When mapping true-colour into available 256-colour palette, it tries to balance accuracy and performance.
 It doesn’t implement the fastest algorithm nor is it the most accurate, instead it uses a formula which should be fast enough and accurate enough for most use-cases.

 ## Usage

-This library has C and Rust implementations and can be easily used from either of those languages (as well as from C++ of course).
+The algorithm has C and Rust implementations and can be easily used from C, C++ or Rust.
 The two implementations are equivalent and are provided for best performance.
 Since version 1.0.4 the Rust crate has sped up by 25% when doing True Colour → ANSI index conversion and 75% when doing conversion in the other direction.

 ### Rust